MiguelRipoll23/homebridge-securitysystem/README.md

 1. [Install Homebridge.](https://github.com/nfarina/homebridge)
 2. Install the plugin using `npm install -g homebridge-securitysystem`.
-3. Update your configuration file from Homebridge (see `sample-config.json` as an example) that you can find on your personal folder.
+3. Update your configuration file from Homebridge (see `config-example.json`) that you can find on your personal folder.

 ## Automations
 Use Eve or a similar app to create automations like these: